ysmohan/resbaz-gitbook-latex/README.md

 The compiler knows that some commands are not intended for reading by the audience.

 Sometimes you want to leave a note to yourself or your collaborators.
-It is possible to hide part of your source code from the compiler using a _comment_.
+It is possible to hide part of your source code from the compiler using _comments_.
-Using comments is quite common in all programming languages.
-In LaTeX, anything which appears after a percent sign, "`%`", will be treated as a comment.
+In LaTeX, anything which appears after a percent sign, "`%`", will be regarded as a comment, so will not show up in the final document.

 ~~~{.tex}
 \documentclass{article} % Instead of "article", we could put something like "report", which will completely change the appearance of the final document.